RK900/cs170-project/README.md

 The full spec: [Drive Ta Home Spec](spec.pdf)

+## Results
+We placed first out of 366 teams in our project.

 ## Approach
 We attempted to solve this NP-complete problem similiar to the Traveling Salesman Problem (TSP) using linear programming (LP).